Anut-py/h-raylib/README.md

 The flags `platform-windows`, `platform-mac`, `platform-linux`, and `platform-bsd` are also supported if you want to build for a different platform.

+If you prefer not to use the `lens` package, you may enable the `disable-lens` flag.
+This removes the dependency on `lens` and disables `Raylib.Util.Lenses`.

 ## Running in GHCi

 You can use this library in GHCi just like any other library, but you will need to add `--constraint="h-raylib +ghci"` to the command.
 For example, in the root folder of this repository, you could use the command below to use the library through GHCi.